Why is my carbon monoxide detector burning smell

 Electrical

-The answer to 'why is my carbon monoxide detector burning smell' is that a burning or acrid smell coming from your carbon monoxide (CO) detector is typically a sign of a malfunction or internal failure.
-This could be caused by an electrical short, overheating, or a problem with the internal components.
+The answer to 'why is my carbon monoxide detector burning smell' is that a burning or acrid smell coming from your carbon monoxide (CO) detector is usually a sign that the detector is malfunctioning and needs to be replaced.
+This could indicate an issue with the internal components or that the detector has reached the end of its lifespan.

 Sources